 - Tell your surgeon about any cold, flu, fever, herpes breakout, or other illness you may have before your surgery.

 Follow instructions on when to stop eating and drinking before surgery.

 On the day of your surgery:

-- Take any medicines your provider prescribed with a small sip of water.
+- Take any medicines your surgeon prescribed with a small sip of water.